NonnaAlaverdian/ProjectMovie/README.md

 ### Data Cleaning and Preparation
 - Data loading and inspection.
 - Handling errors, missing values.
 - Data cleaning and formatting.
-The excel file after the data cleaning & preparation process can be downloaded here
+The excel file after the data cleaning & preparation process can be downloaded here [Readi to use Dashboard](https://github.com/user-attachments/files/19412126/Dashboard.xlsx)